 - Preheat oven to 425º F. Line rimmed baking sheet with parchment paper or aluminum foil for easiest cleanup.

 - Place salmon, skin side down, onto lined baking sheet.
-Sprinkle about ⅛ teaspoon of brown sugar on top of salmon, making sure entire flesh side of salmon has a light dusting.
-Sprinkle about a pinch or two of garlic salt onto the salmon.
+Sprinkle brown sugar on top of salmon, making sure entire flesh side of salmon has a light dusting.
+Sprinkle garlic salt onto the salmon.
 Bake salmon until it has cooked through, about 12-15 minutes.

-- Remove from oven and top the salmon with chopped parsley.
-Squeeze a lemon wedge over each piece of salmon and serve.
+- Remove from oven and top the salmon with optional garnishes, if desired.